Ammar0144/llm/README.md

 - Review logs with `export LOG_LEVEL=DEBUG`
 - Test with health endpoint: `curl http://localhost:8082/health`

+## 🤝 Contributing

+**Everyone is Welcome!** This is a learning project - contributions from developers at all skill levels are valued and appreciated.

+### How You Can Help

+#### 🐛 Report Issues
+- Found unexpected behavior?
+Report it!
+- Documentation confusing?
+Let us know!
+- Questions are contributions too - they help improve docs

+#### 💡 Suggest Improvements
+- Share ideas for better performance
+- Propose new features for learners
+- Suggest better ways to explain concepts
+- Share what confused you (helps others!)

+#### 📖 Improve Documentation
+- Fix typos and unclear sections
+- Add examples that helped you understand
+- Create tutorials or guides
+- Translate to other languages

-#### Contributing
+#### 💻 Code Contributions
-1. Fork the repository
+1. **Fork the repository**
-2. Create a feature branch: `git checkout -b feature-name`
+2. **Create a feature branch**: `git checkout -b feature-name`
-3. Add tests for new functionality
+3. **Add tests** for new functionality
-4. Ensure security features remain intact
+4. **Ensure security features** remain intact
-5. Submit a pull request with detailed description
+5. **Test your changes** thoroughly
+6. **Commit with clear messages**: `git commit -am 'Add: description of change'`
+7. **Submit a pull request** with:
+   - Clear description of changes
+   - Why the change is helpful for learners
+   - Any testing you've done

+#### 🎓 Share Knowledge
+- Write about your experience using this
+- Create video tutorials
+- Share tips and tricks you discovered
+- Help answer questions from other learners
+- Share your projects built with this

-#### Security Reports
+#### 🔒 Security
 For security vulnerabilities, please email privately rather than opening public issues.

+### 💬 Community
+- ⭐ **Star** if this helped your learning
+- 👀 **Watch** to stay updated
+- 🍴 **Fork** and experiment
+- 💬 **Discuss** ideas and experiences
+- 📣 **Share** with others learning AI

+**Your Experience Matters!** As a learner, you have unique insights into what works and what doesn't.
+Share them!

 ## 📄 License